-Make the most of the summer school holiday period by getting out and about with the whole family.
+Make the most of the recent ease of restrictions by getting out and about with the whole family.
 Victoria has a lot on offer when it comes to exploring the great outdoors including tonnes of scenic trails and bushwalking tracks, seaside towns and beaches suited to every age and occasion.

 We've done a bit of research and have come up with a list of places to visit when the cabin fever sets in.
-Adventures are a must this summer!
+Adventures are a must!

 Sherwood Forest, Dandenong Ranges